aessaputra/portofolio/src/lib/TROUBLESHOOTING_ADMIN_EMAIL.md

 **Symptom**: Admin verification fails after logging in with a different email address

 **Possible Causes**:
-- Clerk session from a previous login with a non-admin email
+- A previous session stored for a non-admin email address
 - Browser caching old session data
-- Multiple Clerk accounts with different emails
+- Multiple accounts with different emails

 **Troubleshooting Steps**:

 1. **Clear Browser Data**:
    - Clear browser cookies and local storage
-   - Specifically look for Clerk-related data
+   - This removes any stale session tokens

 2. **Sign Out Completely**:
    - Use the sign-out functionality to clear the current session
-   - Verify that all Clerk cookies are removed
+   - Verify that NextAuth cookies are removed (`next-auth.session-token`)

 3. **Check Browser Console**:
    - Look for detailed logging information that shows which email is being checked